 When you write new code, it’s good practice to use the fewest number of elements as possible without sacrificing readability.
 Some programming languages and frameworks are better at encouraging you to do this than others.
 For example, you can write functions in a more compact way using a functional language than a procedural language.

 If you’re following generic best practices, you should also be doing Test-Driven Development.
 Small applies here too.
 TDD is all about working in small incremental steps: write a test, get it to pass, and then refactor it.

 This approach, however, when taken to its logical extreme can lead to some very unreadable code.
-In this case you end up with a huge number of small classes and methods.
+In this case, you end up with a very large number of small classes and methods.
 This isn’t a simple design.

 The cognitive overload required to work with such over-engineered codebases has turned some developers away from OOP and towards more functional programming.
-This in itself isn't a bad thing but it is throwing the champagne out with the cork.
+This in itself isn't bad, but it is throwing the champagne out with the cork.
 OOP is very beneficial because it means developers can talk to domain experts and other stakeholders about the code in a language that both parties understand.

 The moral of the story is two-fold: design principles shouldn’t override common sense and keep it small, stupid.